raydac/java-binary-block-parser/README.md

      }
   }
 ```
-also there are special plugins for Maven and Gradle to generate sources from JBBP scripts during source generate phase
+also there are developed plug-ins for both Maven and Gradle to generate sources from JBBP scripts during source generate phase.
-in Maven you should just add such plugin execution
+in Maven it can be used through snippet:
 ```xml
  <plugin>
    <groupId>com.igormaznitsa</groupId>